top of page

 Process: Standard Operating Procedures (SOPs)

 Well-defined processes are the backbone of a compliant system.
-Licenced Producers must establish and follow clear SOPs for every step of the pharmacovigilance workflow, including adverse event intake, case processing, assessment, follow-up, and reporting.
+Licensed Producers must establish and follow clear SOPs for every step of the pharmacovigilance workflow, including adverse event intake, case processing, assessment, follow-up, and reporting.

 Technology: The Case for a Centralized Platform